oleg-agapov/data-engineering-book/book/2-beginner-path/2-2-sql-for-beginners/sql-1.md

 GROUP BY country
 ORDER BY country;

--- will be sorted by number if users ascending
+-- will be sorted by the number of users ascending SELECT country, count(id) as count_users
-SELECT
-  country,
-  count(id) as count_users